freshy969/nota-wordpress-plugin/README.md

 - Search for `@builtin php`
 - Disable `PHP Language Features`.
 Leave `PHP Language Basics` enabled for syntax highlighting.

+Update Intelephense Stubs to include `wordpress`:

+1. Search settings for "intelephense.stubs"
+2. Add "wordpress" to the list of included stubs.

 ## TypeScript & React

 Run `yarn` to install all dependencies.